 Contributor: A JCP Member who is not a member of an Expert Group but who at the Spec Lead's discretion is formally recognized as having contributed to the JSR.

 Dormant: A JSR Status label indicating that no work is underway on the specification development project, either because there is no Lead or because the Executive Committee voted to remove it from the list of active JSRs after a long period of inactivity.

 Dormant Specification (Dormant): A Specification that does not have an identified Maintenance or Specification Lead, or which has been Inactive for a very extended period.
 All Specifications become Dormant at the end of their life cycle, but a JSR may become Dormant sooner through long inactivity and a ballot from the Executive Committee.

-Draft Specification Approval Ballot: The EC ballot to determine if a draft should proceed to Public Review.
+Draft Specification Approval Ballot: The EC ballot to determine if a Community Review draft should proceed to Public Review.
 Used in JCP 2.5 and earlier versions.

 Early Draft Review: A 30 to 90 day review period when a draft of the Specification is made available to the public for review and comment.

-Elected Seat: An EC seat filled by the election process described in section A.4.3.
+Elected Seat: An EC seat filled by the election process described in section 3.7.6.

 Executive Committee for ME: The 16-seat committee of ratified and elected Members which reviewed Java ME-related JSRs from May 2000 - November 2012.
 With JCP 2.9, the ME EC merged with the SE/EE EC to form a single Executive Committee which reviews all JSRs operating under JCP 2.5 and above.